 monastic (muh-NAS-tik).
 Relating to the practice of withdrawing from society to live a quiet, contemplative life, often dedicated to religious faith.
 Saint Pachomius founded the first organized Christian MONASTIC community.

 spartan (SPAR-tin).
 Self-disciplined, frugal, and stoic.
-Originally used in reference to people who lived in the ancient Greek city of Sparta.
+People who lived in the ancient Greek city of Sparta were known for their discipline and austerity.
 Paul lives such a SPARTAN life that his apartment has more exercise equipment than furniture.